Ultimate List of Alternatives to Plastic

 Compostable Waste Bags

 Let’s face it.
 If you have a dog, you have to clean up after them when they do their business.
 However, rather than use plastic bags, choose compostable waste bags made from plant-based materials.

-Here are several good options:
+Learn more about the best eco-friendly ways to get rid of pet waste.
 Plus, don’t forget you can also use these waste bags when you’re emptying your cat’s litter box!

 You’re not the only one who can get clean with zero waste shampoo.
 Several companies also make dog shampoo bars, including these good options: